kimtore/visp/doc/commands.md

   Create a new track list.
 The list is not saved to Spotify until `w[rite]` is invoked, see below.

+* `recommend`
+  `recommend artist`
+  `recommend track`

+  Get a list of song recommendations based on the currently selected tracks, or if no selection, the track beneath the cursor.
+  `recommend artist` will make recommendations on the track artists, whereas `recommend track` picks recommendations based on the tracks themselves.

+  `recommend` without any parameters behaves as `recommend track`.

 * `rename <playlist name>`

   Assign a new name to the current playlist.
 Changes must be saved back to Spotify with `w[rite]`.